-Circuit-breakers must be opened when load-shedding starts and closed when ending.
-If not always, the contacts of these circuit-breakers are predominantly covered.
-So, when one contact does not make during the closing process, it would not be detected unless an analysis process is instituted, which is highly unlikely.
+During load-shedding, circuit-breakers should be opened when load-shedding starts and closed when load-shedding ends.
+Unfortunately, the contacts of these circuit-breakers are often concealed.
+As a result, if one contact fails to connect during the closing process, it may go undetected unless a thorough analysis is conducted, which is unlikely.

 Negative Sequence Currents